heet434/mmdp_2_face2speech/README.md

 3. **Cross-Cultural Analysis**: Investigating how the face-voice relationship varies across different cultures and languages could reveal interesting patterns and help build more robust models.

-### Notebook
+## Notebook
-Further explanation of the paper and demonstration of the speech generation is given in the notebook file given in the repository.
+Further explanation of the paper and <b>demonstration</b> of the speech generation is given in the notebook file given in the repository.

 ## References
 1. Goto, S., Onishi, K., Saito, Y., Tachibana, K., & Mori, K. (2020).
 Face2Speech: Towards Multi-Speaker Text-to-Speech Synthesis Using an Embedding Vector Predicted from a Face Image.
 INTERSPEECH 2020.